AlexandreAbraham/alexandreabraham.github.io/_posts/2020-03-24-Liang-Barsky.md

 tags: [Ugly code]
 ---

-I recently stumbled upon a very simple problem: I had to compute the intersection points of a line — actually, an affine function — and a rectangle.
+I recently stumbled upon an elementary problem: I had to compute the intersection points of a line — actually, an affine function — and a rectangle.
 For that kind of simple geometric problem, I do not rush toward Google.
 I prefer to try to solve it myself, to keep my problem-solving mind sharp!

 I made some drawings, found the corner cases, then an algorithm, and it was finished in no time.

-I found the algorithm was simple and elegant so I decided to check how it compared to other methods.
-Obviously google led me to a [Wikipedia list of algorithms solving this problem](https://en.wikipedia.org/wiki/Line_clipping).
-I discovered that my solution was actually very close to [Liang-Barsky algorithm](https://en.wikipedia.org/wiki/Liang%E2%80%93Barsky_algorithm) apart from the fact that I was working with an inifinite line when other methods are dealing with finite segments.
+I found the algorithm was simple and elegant, so I decided to check how it compared to other methods.
+Google led me to a [Wikipedia list of algorithms solving this problem](https://en.wikipedia.org/wiki/Line_clipping).
+I discovered that my solution was very close to [Liang-Barsky algorithm](https://en.wikipedia.org/wiki/Liang%E2%80%93Barsky_algorithm) apart from the fact that I was working with an infinite line when other methods are dealing with finite segments.

-I was however surprised to see that the explanation of the algorithm was way more complicated that the simple intuition I used to create my algorithm.
-Here is an attempt to explain how I see Liang-Barsky algorithm, and how it can be coded with 3 lines of Python.
+I was, however, surprised to see that the explanation of the algorithm was way more complicated than the naive intuition I had in mind when solving the problem myself.
+Here is an attempt to explain how I see Liang-Barsky algorithm and how one can code it with 3 lines of Python.

 {: .box-note}
-**Note:** That kind of geometric operation is typically used in graphics engine.
-In this context, the implementation needs to be as efficient as possible and all kind of tricks can be used to make it faster.
-My goal in this post is not to adress this case but to find the simplest intuition and the clearest code.
+**Note:** That kind of geometric operation is typically used in graphics engines.
+In this context, the implementation needs to be as efficient as possible and leverage all kinds of tricks to be faster.
+The goal of this post is to focus on intuition and understanding rather than efficient implementation.

 # The problem